syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Getting-Started.md

 By default, the data form enables editing of the data field.
 You can disable editing by setting the [IsReadOnly](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.Android.DataForm.SfDataForm.html#Syncfusion_Android_DataForm_SfDataForm_IsReadOnly) property of the data form.
 You can enable or disable editing for a particular data field by setting the [IsReadOnly](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.Android.DataForm.DataFormItem.html#Syncfusion_Android_DataForm_DataFormItem_IsReadOnly) property of [DataFormItem](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.Android.DataForm.DataFormItem.html) in the `AutoGeneratingDataFormItem` event.
 The data field editing behavior can also be defined by using [EditableAttribute](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.editableattribute.aspx).

+## Additional Help Resources

+The [`Xamarin.Android SfDataForm`](https://www.syncfusion.com/kb/xamarin.android/dataform) Knowledge Base section contains responses to some of the most common questions that other customers have asked us before.
+So this will be a good place to search for topics that are not covered in the user guide.

+Similar to the [`Knowledge Base`](https://www.syncfusion.com/kb/xamarin.android/dataform), the [`forum`](https://www.syncfusion.com/forums/xamarin.Android) section also contains responses to questions that other customers have asked us in the past.